 Development proposals within the current and historic coal mining areas of the district should take account of ground conditions, land stability and mine gas, and where necessary include mitigation measures to ensure they can be safely implemented.

-Flood Risk and Water Management Development proposals within Environment Agency Flood Zones 2 and 3 and areas with critical drainage problems will only be considered where it constitutes appropriate development and it can be demonstrated, by application of the Sequential Test, that there are no reasonably available sites in lower risk Flood Zones.
-In accordance with the aims of Core Policy 9. development proposals should wherever possible include measures to pro-actively manage surface water including the use of appropriate surface treatments and Sustainable Drainage Systems.
-DM7: Biodiversity and Green The policy requires development to protect, promote and Infrastructure enhance biodiversity and the ecological network of habitats, species, and sites of international, national, and local importance.
+Flood Risk and Water Management

+Development proposals within Environment Agency Flood Zones 2 and 3 and areas with critical drainage problems will only be considered where it constitutes appropriate development and it can be demonstrated, by application of the Sequential Test, that there are no reasonably available sites in lower risk Flood Zones.

+In accordance with the aims of Core Policy 9, development proposals should wherever possible include measures to pro-actively manage surface water including the use of appropriate surface treatments and Sustainable Drainage Systems.

+DM7: Biodiversity and Green Infrastructure

+The policy requires development to protect, promote and enhance biodiversity and the ecological network of habitats, species, and sites of international, national, and local importance.
 Development proposals in all areas of the District should seek to enhance biodiversity.
 Proposals should take into account the latest information on biodiversity including Nottinghamshire Biodiversity Opportunity Mapping, and the forthcoming Local Nature Recovery Strategy.

-DM8: Development in the In accordance with the requirements of Spatial Policy 3 Open Countryside development away from the main huilt-up areas of open countryslac villages in the open countryside will be strictly controlled and limited to specific types of development, which includes (amongst others) rural diversification, equestrian uses tourism uses community and leisure facilities employment uses agricultural and forestry development DM9: Protecting and Enhancing In accordance with the requirements of Core Policy 14, all the Historic Environment development proposals concerning heritage assets will be expected to secure their continued protection or enhancement contribute to the wider vitality viability and regeneration of the areas in which they are located and reinforce a strong sense of place All development pronosals affecting heritage assets and their settings, including new operational development and alterations to existing buildings where they form or affect heritage assets should utilise appropriate siting since appropriate strate atting appropriate string, design, detailing, materials, and methods of construction the Historic Environment development proposals concerning heritage assets will be expected to secure their continued protection or enhancement, contribute to the wider vitality, viability, and regeneration of the areas in which they are located and reinforce a strong sense of place.
-All development proposals affecting heritage assets and their settings, including new operational development and alterations to existing buildings, where they form or affect heritage assets should utilise appropriate siting, distinctive styles of development and these should respect traditional methods and natural materials wherever possible.
+DM8: Development in the Open Countryside

+In accordance with the requirements of Spatial Policy 3, development away from the main built-up areas of villages, in the open countryside, will be strictly controlled and limited to specific types of development, which includes (amongst others) rural diversification, equestrian uses, tourism uses, community and leisure facilities, employment uses, agricultural and forestry development.

+DM9: Protecting and Enhancing the Historic Environment

+In accordance with the requirements of Core Policy 14, all development proposals concerning heritage assets will be expected to secure their continued protection or enhancement, contribute to the wider vitality, viability, and regeneration of the areas in which they are located and reinforce a strong sense of place.

+All development proposals affecting heritage assets and their settings, including new operational development and alterations to existing buildings, where they form or affect heritage assets should utilise appropriate siting, design, detailing, materials, and methods of construction.
+Particular attention should be paid to reflecting locally distinctive styles of development and these should respect traditional methods and natural materials wherever possible.
 Where development proposals requiring planning permission involve demolition, the resulting impact on heritage assets will be assessed under this policy.
 DM10: Pollution and Development proposals involving the potential for Hazardous Materials pollution should take account of and address their potential impacts in terms of health, the natural environment and general amenity on: Neighbouring land uses.
 The wider population.
 Ground and surface water.
 Air Quality.
 Biodiversity.
-DM12: Presumption in Favour A positive approach to considering deve of Sustainable Development proposals will be taken that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework.
-Where the Council will work pro-actively with applicants jointly to seek solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social, and environmental conditions within the district.
+DM12: Presumption in Favour A positive approach to considering development of Sustainable Development proposals will be taken that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework.
+Where appropriate, the Council will work pro-actively with applicants jointly to seek solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social, and environmental conditions within the district.

-Newark and Sherwood Amended Allocations and Development Management DPD Submission (2024)
+Newark and Sherwood Amended Allocations and Development Management DPD Submission (2024)12